PicassoCT/MOSAIC/README.md

 In the cellars, backyards and safe-houses of the city, a hidden army grows.

-Satellite cycle - Eyes in the sky - over it, ever watchful for that one revealing misstep.
+Eyes in the sky - satellite cycle over it, ever watchful for that one revealing misstep.

-Drones hum ready to take out the old-fashioned, bold & stupid.
+Drones hum ready to take out the old-fashioned, the bold & stupid.

-Cause its only ever one Raid, one Interrogation for your side to unravell the whole network of trust and treason.
+Cause its only ever one Raid, one Interrogation for your side to unravell the whole graph of trust and treason.
 One bad apple squeezed, will spill those s/he trained and whoever, wherever trained her.
 And you can go from there, if there is still time, there must be still time..